-How wasps arrive and where do they live?
+How do wasps arrive and where do they live?

 Wasps have a larger queen (20mm) that is similar in appearance to the workers.
-The queen will hibernate over winter and emerge around mid April.
+The queen wasp will hibernate over winter and emerge around mid-April.
 The queen is already fertilised from the previous year and will start searching for a suitable nest site for her colony to start.
 Once a suitable site is located the queen will build her first nest called a “cell”.
-This cell is about golf ball sized and within this she will lay her first brood.
+This cell is about golf ball sized and within this, she will lay her first brood.

-Once this brood hatches they will carry on making a larger nest that can contain up to 5000 individuals at any time.
+Once this brood hatches, the wasps will make a larger nest that can contain up to 5000 individuals at any time.
 The nest is made of a substance similar to paper that the wasps create from dried timber and chewed bark that is mixed with saliva.

 Wasps can be found throughout the whole of the UK both in urban and rural areas.

 Eliminate Limited has eradicated wasps in lots of different properties, both commercial and domestic, throughout Scotland and Northern England